frederickw082922/lockdown_readthedocs/docs/source/CIS/cis_overview.rst

 and the Elections Infrastructure Information Sharing and Analysis Center® (EI-ISAC®), which supports the rapidly changing cybersecurity needs of U.S. elections offices.

-What does this role do?
+What do the CIS roles do?
 ~~~~~~~~~~~~~~~~~~~~~~~

-This role follows the CIS provides guide released for the OS/Platform/application.
+The roles follows the CIS provided guide (benchmark) released for the OS/platform/application.
-Each guide is different, some have in excess of 200 controls and apply to various part of an OS but each guide is
+Each guide is different, some have in excess of 200 controls and apply to various parts of an OS/platform/application.
+Each guide is
 updated regularly by CIS.

 .. note::